DDDCR/DIANN_on_Puhti/README.md

 | `--cut` | `K*,R*` | Defines the enzyme cleavage rule.
 The example is for Trypsin, which cuts after Lysine (K) and Arginine (R). |
 -----

+**If confused, ask help from AI(ChatGPT, Gemini), but remember double check the parameter is really exist on DIAN-NN Github page**

 ## What Happens Next?

 After you run the command, the script will print the Job IDs for each of the four steps.
 The entire workflow will now run automatically.